bazmurphy/node-visitor-count/README.md

 `Ctrl+X` (exit)

 18. Run the Application using PM2
-- Finally we are ready to run our Application
+- Finally we are ready to run our Application using PM2
 `pm2 start server.js`
 ![image](https://user-images.githubusercontent.com/61154071/232119602-6aeaf16e-9c23-40ad-8acb-cbb3567dffa1.png)